"I Do My Best To Ignore It": Selena Gomez On Navigating Unrealistic Beauty Standards

 ”

-The link between a beauty brand and conversations about mental health is more obvious than you might initially think, especially when you consider this 2022 report by the UK government in which 80% of teenaged and adult respondents agreed or strongly agreed that their body image had a negative impact on their mental health.
+The link between a beauty brand and conversations about mental health is more obvious than you might initially think, especially when you consider this 2022 report, in which 80% of teenage and adult respondents agreed or strongly agreed that their body image had a negative impact on their mental health.
 “I think unrealistic standards of beauty affect everyone.
-I was feeling so much pressure to look a certain way, and I saw my friends were too,” says Gomez.
+I was feeling so much pressure to look a certain way, and I saw my friends were, too,” says Gomez.
 “Having this conversation in the beauty space is so important.”

 AdvertisementADVERTISEMENT